Graph Neural Networks for the Offline Nanosatellite Task Scheduling Problem: Related Work

 \section{Related Work}

 The ONTS problem has received significant contributions in recent years, with different approaches and formulations.
 At the same time, machine learning applications for optimization problems have become a prolific area of research.
-This section briefly overviews our paper's most influential works in both areas.
+This section briefly overviews our paper's most influential works, which are also summarized in Table~\ref{tab:related-work}.

-Mathematical programming is consolidated as a practical approach for satellite scheduling problems~\cite{wang_dynamic_2013,wang_pure_2016,cui_application_2019}.
-Targeting small satellites, Rigo et al.~\cite{rigo_task_2021} formulated the problem of maximizing task allocation under power availability constraints as an integer programming (IP) problem.
-The formulation considers discrete time steps and information such as the maximum power input at each time step along the planning horizon, power consumption of tasks, execution periods, and task priorities.
-This approach was able to provide energy-efficient allocations that improved mission value.